Boletus subgraveolens

 Tells: Strong odor, esp. when dried.
 Yellow or orange-yellow stem flesh is pinkish high, with deep red spot inside the base.
 Yellow-brown pores stain blue, fading to brown.

 Other Information: Mottled, yellow-brown cap usually bruises blue or dark brown, & fissures in hot, dry weather.
-Yellow stem w/reddish base, getting browner from the base upward, may bruise bluish.
+Unreticulated yellow stem w/reddish base, getting browner from the base upward, may bruise bluish.
 White to pale yellow cap flesh stains blue.
 Likes oak or aspen, but not exclusively.
+All but identical to B. fagicola, but without netting on the stem.

 Edibility: Unknown.